Datsyuk, Kovalchuk to lead Russian Olympic hockey team

 AP Sports Writer

-MOSCOW (AP) - Former NHL players Pavel Datsyuk and Ilya Kovalchuk will lead the hockey team of the "Olympic Athletes from Russia" at the Pyeongchang Games.
+MOSCOW (AP) - Former NHL players Pavel Datsyuk and Ilya Kovalchuk will lead the hockey team of the "Olympic Athletes from Russia" at the Pyeongchang Games, wearing neutral uniforms strongly reminiscent of the Soviet "Red Machine."

 It will be the fifth Olympics for both Datsyuk and Kovalchuk.
 They will be on a team drawn entirely from the Russia-based Kontinental Hockey League.

+With NHL players absent from the Olympic hockey tournament for the first time since 1994, fans in Russia expect the team to challenge for gold.
+The country last won a men's hockey medal in 2002 when it took bronze, while its players last won gold on the post-Soviet Unified Team in 1992.

-The Russian roster - for a team which must play in neutral uniforms under the Olympic flag - was announced Thursday.
+The Russian roster - for a team which must play under the Olympic flag - was announced Thursday.
 It also features former Los Angeles Kings defenseman Slava Voynov, who left the NHL following his arrest on felony domestic violence charges in 2014.

 Forward Vadim Shipachyov is also due to compete at the Olympics, three months after he walked out on a deal with the Vegas Golden Knights.
 The team had wanted Shipachyov to play in the minors to gain experience, but he opted to retire from the NHL, saying he felt betrayed by not being given a more prominent role.